antaripJKashyap/Digital-Strategy-Assistant/docs/rag_infrastructure/standard_chat/text_generation/helpers/chat.md

     """
 ```
 #### Purpose
-- Calls the RAG chain to generate an LLM response, integrating both context and chat history.
+- Invokes the retrieval chain with the provided query and session context, returning the generated response.

 #### Process Flow
-1. Invokes the chain with the provided query and session configuration.
+1. Calls the `invoke` method on the `conversational_rag_chain` with the query and session configuration.
-2. Returns the response’s answer portion.
+2. Returns the "answer" field from the resulting output.

 #### Inputs and Outputs
 - **Inputs**:
   - `conversational_rag_chain`: The retrieval chain object.
-  - `query`: The user’s query.
+  - `query`: User’s query.
-  - `session_id`: Session identifier.
+  - `session_id`: Identifier for the current session.
 - **Outputs**:
-  - A string with the generated response.
+  - A string containing the LLM-generated answer.

 ---